The Encyclopedia of Peace Psychology

-The Encyclopedia of Peace Psychology, available online here or as a three-volume print set, is a state-of-the-art resource featuring almost 300 entries contributed by leading international scholars that examine the psychological dimensions of peace and conflict studies.
+The Encyclopedia of Peace Psychology is a state-of-the-art resource featuring almost 300 entries contributed by leading international scholars that examine the psychological dimensions of peace and conflict studies.

 First reference work to focus exclusively on psychological analyses and perspectives on peace and conflict